At a key moment in my conversation with Robin Duval, the retiring director of the BBFC, he uses a phrase which I never thought I would

 unnecessary cuts and further encourage people to buy Region 1 DVDs?

-given the advent of DVD, the distributor might come back later and say they want to issue the film again, this time at '15' with the cuts restored.
-We've decided not to allow this because it would put us in the position of endorsing a release which is
+especially given the advent of DVD, the distributor might come back later and say they want to issue the film again, this time at '15' with the cuts restored.
+We've decided not to allow this because it would put us in the position of endorsing a

 Does the 'gentlemen's agreement' still exist whereby the DPP will not prosecute a film passed by the BBFC?